 Notes

 Dried beans in the grocery store will only sprout if they are fresh.
-The longer beans sit in your pantry or grocery store shelf, they lose some of their freshness.
-This means they may not sprout and when cooked may take longer to soften or they might not soften at all.
+The longer beans sit in your pantry or grocery store shelf, the more they lose some of their freshness.
+This means they may not sprout and, when cooked, may take longer to soften, or they might not soften at all.

 The weather affects the outcome of sprouting your beans.
-Be sure to check for tips for sprouting in different weather conditions above or in the recipe card.
+Be sure to check for tips for sprouting in different weather conditions in this recipe post.

 Find this recipe and video at https://marysnest.com/how-to-soak-and-sprout-beans-techniques-for-seasonal-differences/